 Public Safety routinely performs surveys of the campus facilities to ensure the continued safety of the campus.
-Items that are routinely inspected include doors and locks, fire and intrusion detection systems, safety equipment (i.e., fire extinguishers, AEDs, first aid equipment), communications equipment, lighting, and landscaping.
+Items that are routinely inspected include doors and locks, fire and intrusion detection systems, safety equipment (i.e. fire extinguishers, AEDs, first aid equipment), communications equipment, lighting, and landscaping.

-Students, faculty, staff, and visitors are encouraged to report needed building repairs or maintenance to the Facilities Department or 612-659-6800.
+Students, faculty, staff, and visitors are encouraged to report needed building repairs or maintenance to the Facilities Department at https://minneapolis.edu/about-us/facilities or 612-659-6800.

-Law Enforcement Authority of Campus Public Safety
+Law Enforcement Authority of Campus Public safety